whatbugsyou/design_mode/README.md

 > the Object IO stream and implements `Serializable`
  - simple
  - manager

+## simple factory
+> Give the factory different key to create different objects that implements the same interface.
+> the factory need to know all the key and its Corresponding object's creation.
+> the key is hardCode, and it is hard to maintain when the key set is gradually bigger.

 ## factory method
 > the abstract factory has main biz logic code, relating to the product object.
 > the product is serials. we can put the creation method into another method called factory method.